How do I get a Bolivian visa? (for U.S. citizens)

 Where will I live?

-Currently the only set-up we have for interns is to live with one of two Bolivian families on the team.
+Currently the only set-up we have for interns is to live with one of the Bolivian families on the team.
 If you aren’t quite ready for the full immersion experience of living with a Bolivian family, please contact Katie Stewart (firstname.lastname@example.org) for other possible options.

 What will I do?